Case Transfer Criteria and Procedures

 Additional Transfer Criteria

-Cases need to have a history of substantiated allegations for exploitation and appropriately coded in the CSEC Data Grid in CWS/CMS for commercial sexual exploitation and/or cases should have recently confirmed CSEC activity to include; police reports, social media accounts, court recommendation, etc.; aided by documentation in CWS/CMS within 6 months of the transfer request.
+Cases need to have a history of substantiated allegations for exploitation and appropriately coded in the CSEC Data Grid in CWS/CMS for commercial sexual exploitation and/or cases should have recently confirmed CSEC activity including: police reports, social media accounts, court recommendation, etc.; aided by documentation in CWS/CMS within 6 months of the transfer request.

 Other requirements: